ofluffydev/pythonCourse/docs/learn-to-learn/documentation.md

 It's okay if you don't understand how libraries work yet, we will be revisiting this with greater depth later on.

 Learning to read and understand the documentation for libraries and frameworks is a crucial skill that can help you quickly adapt to new tools and avoid relying on step-by-step tutorials.
-By developing the ability to navigate and comprehend documentation effectively, you can easily gain a deeper understanding of how a library or framework works, making it easier to use them in your projects without the need for extensive hand-holding from 12 hour long videos and overly specific step-by-step instructions.
+By developing the ability to navigate and comprehend documentation effectively, you can easily gain a deeper understanding of how a library or framework works, making it easier to use them in your projects without the need for extensive hand-holding from 12-hour long videos and overly specific step-by-step instructions.

-Remember this doesn't mean memorize every single framework's syntax to use it, it is completely normal to revisit the documentation now and then.
+Remember this doesn't mean you should memorize every single framework's syntax to use it, it is completely normal to revisit the documentation now and then.
 Doing so also helps you stay up to date if the library gets any newer updates

 Benefits of learning to read documentation: